Drama in Russian mountains as Winter Games get first downhill tie

 SENSATIONAL SPORT

-The more the action and excitement take hold, however, the happier Putin is likely to be, and Trankov and Volosozhar were roared on to gold by a noisy, flag-waving home crowd.
+The more the action and excitement take hold, the happier Russia, and Putin, will be and later on Wednesday the host nation could be celebrating pairs figure skating gold when world and European champions Maxim Trankov and Tatiana Volosozhar take to the ice.

-The win leaves Russia in seventh place in the medals table with two golds, while Germany lead with six.
+Russia linger in seventh place in the medals table, with Germany ahead of Norway and Canada at the top.

 German favourite Eric Frenzel won the Nordic Combined normal hill, landing the longest jump of the day and then mastering a slushy cross-country course to beat Japan's Akito Watabe.

-Compatriots Tobias Wendl and Tobias Arlt, nicknamed the "Bayern Express", extended the country's dominance in luge, and Germany could make it a clean sweep of luge golds at these Games if they wins the inaugural team relay on Thursday.
+Australian Torah Bright defends her snowboarding halfpipe title against rivals who include America's Kelly Clark -- the 2002 winner is appearing at her fourth Games.

+In the luge doubles, Austrian brothers Andreas and Wolfgang Linger seek their third successive Winter Games gold.

-The International Olympic Committee and International Luge Federation remembered Georgian athlete Nodar Kumaritashvili, whose death from injuries in a training crash four years ago to the day at the Vancouver Games stunned the sporting world.
+The International Olympic Committee and International Luge Federation will remember Georgian athlete Nodar Kumaritashvili, whose death from injuries in a training crash four years ago to the day at the Vancouver Games stunned the sporting world.

 "We are laying flowers at the luge centre in Whistler," IOC spokesman Mark Adams said in Sochi.

-Stefan Groothuis was surprised to extend the golden speed skating run of the Dutch by winning the men's 1,000 metres title, as American Shani Davis's bid for a rare Olympic hat-trick fell way short.

-And in the women's snowboarding halfpipe, Kaitlyn Farrington of the United States stunned three former champions to win gold by the narrowest of margins at the at Extreme Park.

-The puck dropped for the start of action in the eagerly anticipated men's ice hockey tournament, and Sweden beat the Czech Republic 4-2 and Switzerland edged out Latvia 1-0 in the opening group games.
+The puck drops for the start of action in the eagerly anticipated men's ice hockey tournament, in which Czech Republic play Sweden and Latvia meet Switzerland in the opening group games.

 (Additional reporting by the Reuters Winter Olympics team; Editing by Peter Rutherford)